shotgunsoftware/tk-framework-desktopserver/resources/python/README.md

 ### Create virtualenvs

-For Windows 10, Centos 7 and Mac, create 3 virtualenvs:
-- tk-framework-desktopserver-27 with python version 2.7
+For Windows 10, Centos 7/Rocky 8 and Mac, create a virtualenv `tk-framework-desktopserver-39` with latest python version 3.9.x
-- tk-framework-desktopserver-37 with python version 3.7
-- tk-framework-desktopserver-39 with python version 3.9

 We highly recommend use [pyenv](https://github.com/pyenv/pyenv).